trbauer/cls/README.md

   dst[id] /= (float)(get_local_id(0) - 1);
 }
 ```
 The kernel above will create a NaN value for local id 1 (0.0f/0.0f).
 Different devices might produce differing `NaN` values, but are effectively the same.
-We can test this with the following CLScript.
+We can test this with the following CL Script.

 ```
 let A=0:rw